-Jennifer Grace, Au.D. / Director of Clinical Management and Treatment
+Jennifer Eichert, Au.D. / Clinical Director

-Dr. Grace was drawn to a career in audiology by her drive for scientific knowledge and deep desire to help people.
-Today, she incorporates both with the latest technologies to diagnose, treat and care for patients.
+Dr. Eichert was drawn to a career in audiology by her drive for scientific knowledge and deep desire to help people.
+She is a member of the American Academy of Audiology and ASHA and is passionate about implementing cutting edge technology to diagnose, treat and care for patients.

 Stacie Pilgrim, Au.D. / Director of Clinical Research